itsWhiteNight/HackingLab/TryHackMe/Adventofcyber/day12/attack_chain.md

 - Recap of defensive layers implemented
 - Importance of defensive layers in a real-world scenario

+### Logging Important Steps and Flags

+Throughout the attack chain, it's crucial to maintain a detailed log of significant steps taken, flags obtained, and any other pertinent information.
+This ensures a comprehensive understanding of the attack process and aids in post-analysis and documentation.

+All flags, commands, and key steps have been stored in attack chain and in figures/reports directory for future reference:

 ## Questions and Answers

 1. **What is the default port for Jenkins?**